Grand Central Terminal: Predecessors

-As train traffic increased in the late 1890s and early 1900s, so did the problems of smoke and soot produced by steam locomotives in the Park Avenue Tunnel, the only approach to the station.
-This contributed to a crash on January 8, 1902, when a southbound train overran signals in the smoky Park Avenue Tunnel and collided with another southbound train, killing 15 people and injuring more than 30 others.
-As a result, the New York state legislature passed a law in 1903 to ban all steam trains in Manhattan beginning in 1908.
-William J. Wilgus, the New York Central's vice president, later wrote a letter to New York Central president William H. Newman.
-Wilgus proposed to electrify and place the tracks to Grand Central in tunnels, as well as constructing a new railway terminal with two levels of tracks and making other infrastructure improvements.
-In March 1903, Wilgus presented a more detailed proposal to the New York Central board.
-The railroad's board of directors approved the $35 million project in June 1903; ultimately, almost all of Wilgus's proposal would be implemented.
+Expansions in 1895 and 1900—the latter coinciding with a renaming to Grand Central Station—could not keep up with the growth in passenger traffic, nor could they alleviate the problems of smoke and soot produced by steam locomotives in the Park Avenue Tunnel, the only approach to the station.
+After a deadly 1902 crash in the smoky tunnel, the New York state legislature enacted a ban on steam trains in Manhattan, to begin in 1908.
+William J. Wilgus, the New York Central's vice president, proposed to tear down Grand Central Station and build a new, larger station with two levels of tracks, all electrified and underground.
+The railroad's board of directors approved the $35 million project in June 1903.